spark3dp/print-manager/README.md

 If you are a printer manufacturer interested in integrating your printer with Print Manager then read the PDF  "Adding a printer to Spark PrintManager"

-For Print Manager to start you must download the geometry processor that is attached to the releases see [Print Manager Releases](https://github.com/spark3dp/print-manager/releases)
+For Print Manager to start you must download the RoopaServer that is attached to the releases see [Print Manager Releases](https://github.com/spark3dp/print-manager/releases)

 When unzipped please edit the localConfig.json file to use this.